telerik/ajax-docs/getting-started/first-steps-zip.md

 1. Run your page by pressing `F5`.

->caption Add the Editor to the page.
+>caption Add the Editor to the page
 ![Add the Editor to the page](images/getting-started-editor.png)

 ## Step 4: Add the HtmlChart to Your Project